sinfu98android/Custom-Embedded-OS-and-GUI/README.md

 This OS is freeware, created for anyone interested in learning about operating system or embedded system design.
 It’s portable across multiple CPUs, and I recommend using IAR Embedded Workbench for the best compile results. <br>

+**The project was paused due to a significant personal life event, after which my professional focus shifted to applied systems engineering**. <br>

 When I have time, I plan to modify the OS to run directly on x86 hardware, flashing it into the BIOS SPI flash so it can boot without any external storage.<br>

 If you’re interested in exploring or building upon it, feel free to use it!